 - 1. Now you can continue with the boot process.
 When you're done setting the values in the previous step, you'll be given the list of netBoot commands again.
-Type "m" to continue with the boot process to make sure everything is correct. - You'll see a very long set of messages come from the processor console, ending in a prompt that says "Cexp>".
-RTEMS has successfully started running on your processor. - 3.
+Type "m" to continue with the boot process to make sure everything is correct. - 2.
+You'll see a very long set of messages come from the processor console, ending in a prompt that says "Cexp>".
+RTEMS has - successfully started running on your processor. - 3.
 To get back to MOTLoad, type:

-Cexp> bsp_reset()
+Cexp>rtemsReboot()

-Saving an Automatic Boot Script and Recovery from "gev" errors"
+Saving an Automatic Boot Script

 Those few steps that you took before changing the NVRAM are all that are needed to reboot the computer again.
-These steps may need to be repeated after replacing a battery, or if you get the error "Warning: Global Environment Variable Area is uninitialized, use gevInit" (after issuing the "gevInit" command).
 Now, we can save those steps so the processor can perform them automatically each time it restarts.